John Vaughan (British Army officer, born 1871): Early life

-Military career
+Early military career

 7th (Queen's Own) Hussars

 Vaughan was later to write "my military career was mapped out for me when I was still in the cradle".
 It all began when he graduated from Sandhurst in March 1891 and joined the 7th (Queen's Own) Hussars, with the rank of second-lieutenant.

 His promotion to lieutenant came on 4 September 1894, before seeing his first active service, in South Africa, during the 1896 Matabele relief expedition.
 The following year he participated in the Mashonaland War and the Sudan campaign in 1898.
 He was then promoted to captain on 9 October 1899, before being seconded for service in the Second Boer War in December.

 Second Boer War

-In South Africa, Vaughan was the senior aide-de-camp and deputy assistant adjutant-general to Lieutenant-General John French, the commander of the Cavalry Division, and was mentioned in dispatches in February 1900, and promoted to brevet major on 29 November 1900.
+In South Africa, Vaughan was the senior aide-de-camp and deputy assistant adjutant-general to Lieutenant-General John French, the commander of the Cavalry Division, and was mentioned in dispatches in February 1900, He was appointeda brigade major the same month.
+He was promoted to brevet major on 29 November 1900.

 By March 1902, Vaughan was acting as the intelligence officer for a column consisting of the 7th Hussars and the 2nd Dragoon Guards (Queen's Bays).
 On 1 April he captured Commandant Pretorius as he was trying to escape and was soon after seriously wounded.
 However, for his conduct during the campaign, he was made a Companion of the Distinguished Service Order (DSO) and twice more mentioned in dispatches (including one dated 1 June 1902, where he is commended for valuable work in the action at Holspruit 1 April 1902).
 He left Cape Town on the SS Roslin Castle in late May 1902, and arrived home the following month.

 After the war, in January 1904, having recovered from his injuries, Vaughan became the brigade major for the 1st Cavalry Brigade.